Honorable Thomas Davis

 Member of the Board of Directors

-Honorable Kweisi Mfume serves as a member of the Board of Directors and Chief Health Equity Officer at CTIS, Inc. In this capacity, he provides thought leadership and oversight on issues related to health policies and health disparities.
-Mr. Mfume also serves as Principal Investigator (PI) for the Health Policy Research Consortium (HPRC), a CTIS program funded by NIMHD.
+The Honorable Kweisi Mfume serves as a member of the Board of Directors and Chief Health Equity Officer at CTIS, providing thought leadership and oversight on issues related to health policies and health disparities.
+Mr. Mfume also serves as Principal Investigator for the Health Policy Research Consortium (HPRC), a CTIS program funded by the National Institute on Minority Health and Health Disparities.
 Mr. Mfume brings over 30 years of leadership and expertise in policy-making and community outreach related to addressing disparities in services for racial and ethnic minorities, including disparities in health access, delivery, and care services.
-Currently, he serves as an Executive Committee member of the Board of Research America, where he advocates and sensitizes policy analysts, opinion leaders and members of Congress regarding the need to intersect medical research and national health policies.
-In 2011, Mr. Mfume was appointed by the Secretary of HHS to serve on the National Advisory Council on Minorities Health and Health Disparities at the NIH.
-That same year he functioned as a corporate business consultant to AT&T of North America.
+He currently serves as an executive committee member of the Board of Research America, where he advocates and sensitizes policy analysts, opinion leaders, and members of Congress regarding the need to intersect medical research and national health policies.
+In 2011, Mr. Mfume was appointed by the Secretary of HHS to serve on the National Advisory Council on Minorities Health and Health Disparities at the National Institutes of Health (NIH).
+That same year he served as a corporate business consultant to AT&T of North America.
 He recently completed 12 years of service as a member of the Johns Hopkins University Board of Trustees.

-Mr. Mfume is past Executive Director of the National Medical Association (NMA) where he advocated for much needed modifications to federal health care law and policy.
+Mr. Mfume is a past executive director of the National Medical Association (NMA) where he advocated for much needed modifications to federal healthcare law and policy.
 He is also a former President and CEO of the National Association for the Advancement of Colored People (NAACP) where he established the organization’s National Office of Health Advocacy and Policy Outreach.
-Prior to his leadership of the NAACP, Mr. Mfume served as a five-term Congressman from Maryland’s 7th district.
-He co-founded the U.S. Congressional Task Force on Sarcoidosis Disease Awareness and was a staunch advocate for the National Institutes of Health (NIH).
-Prior to his election to Congress he served on the Baltimore City Council for seven years, where he chaired the Council’s Committee on Health and Health Policy.
-Kweisi Mfume was formerly a member of the Board of Visitors of the U.S. Naval Academy in Annapolis, People for the American Way, the Meyerhof Scholars Advisory Board of the University of Maryland, the Senior Advisory Committee of the Harvard University John F. Kennedy School of Government, the African American Advisory Board of PepsiCo.
-He is a magna cum laude graduate of Morgan State University and currently serves as Chairman of the University’s Board of Regents.
-He holds a Master’s degree in Liberal Arts with a concentration in foreign affairs from the Johns Hopkins University.
+Prior to his leadership of the NAACP, Mr. Mfume served as a five-term congressman from Maryland’s 7th district.
+He co-founded the U.S. Congressional Task Force on Sarcoidosis Disease Awareness and was a staunch advocate for the NIH.
+Prior to his election to Congress, he served on the Baltimore City Council for seven years, where he chaired the Council’s Committee on Health and Health Policy.
+Mr. Mfume was formerly a member of the Board of Visitors of the U.S. Naval Academy in Annapolis, People for the American Way, the Meyerhof Scholars Advisory Board of the University of Maryland, Senior Advisory Committee of Harvard University’s John F. Kennedy School of Government, and the African American Advisory Board of PepsiCo.
+He is a magna cum laude graduate of Morgan State University and currently serves as chairman of the university’s Board of Regents.
+He holds a master’s degree in liberal arts with a concentration in foreign affairs from Johns Hopkins University.

-Sudhir Raju serves as a Executive Vice President and Chief Health Informatics Officer of CTIS, Inc. In this capacity, he is responsible for company operations and management of government, commercial, and international contracts.
+Sudhir Raju serves as Executive Vice President and Chief Health Informatics Officer at CTIS and is responsible for company operations and management of government, commercial, and international contracts.
 He provides oversight, management, and direction for the development of solutions for the health industry.
-Mr. Raju serves as the Principal Investigator / Project Director for the NCI’s CTEP-ESYS program, developing cancer clinical trials informatics solutions for NCI, NIH.
-Under his leadership, CTIS has received numerous Directors awards from NIH and NCI, and recognition from the OMB and from the Project Officers.
+Mr. Raju serves as the Principal Investigator / Project Director for the National Cancer Institute’s (NCI’s) Cancer Therapy Evaluation Program’s Enterprise System (CTEP-ESYS) program, developing cancer clinical trials informatics solutions for NCI, National Institutes of Health (NIH).
+Under his leadership, CTIS has received numerous Directors awards from the NIH and NCI, and recognition from the Office of Management and Budget and project officers.
 Offering more than 20 years of experience in the health IT industry, he has led and managed projects that involve process re-engineering, stakeholder management, architecture, analysis, design, development, and implementation of software solutions for the health informatics industry.
 Mr. Raju earned his bachelor’s degree in engineering from the Indian Institute of Technology, Kharagpur, India.
-He holds a master’s degree in computer systems management from University of Maryland, University College and an MBA from Cornell University.
+He holds a master’s degree in computer systems management from University of Maryland University College and an MBA from Cornell University.

 Executive Vice President and Chief Financial Officer (CFO)

-Senior Vice President and Chief of Staff
+Senior Vice President of Integration

-Vice President of Innovation and Infrastructure
+Vice President of Business Development

-Vice President of Integration
+Senior Vice President of Business Operations